ucd25-cosmos-patternseekers/ucd25-cosmos-patternseekers.github.io/content/miniprojects/airquality-income/_index.md

 ## Outcome

 The resulting correlation was **0.0132**.
 We expected a medium-strong inverse correlation, and we believe this difference was due to the fact that all counties are considered equally, even if some counties are hundreds of times more populated than others.
-Our outcome would be more accurate if we added more weight to the counties with more population
+Our outcome would be more accurate if we added more weight to the counties with larger populations

 ## Revision

 After creating a weighted regression model with the weight set to the populations of the counties, we produced a new graph.
-Along with fixing some issues earlier with the comphrensive dataset (we recovered 200 extra rows of information), our new correlation value became **-0.0878**, signifying a very weak correlation between income and median AQI.
-While this outcome does not fully match our orginial hypothesis of a moderate inverse relationship, it certainly was a lot closer than our first result.
+Along with fixing some issues earlier with the comprehensive dataset (we recovered 200 extra rows of information), our new correlation value became **-0.0878**, signifying a very weak correlation between income and median AQI.
+While this outcome does not fully match our original hypothesis of a moderate inverse relationship, it certainly was a lot closer than our first result.
 ![](weighted-linear-regression.png)<!-- {"width":220} -->

 ## Interactive Data Map